adoption guidelines

 Spay/Neuter

 All dogs adopted through hart must be spayed/neutered.
+Based on

 Pets as